DionSat/trivia_application/README.md

 # trivia_application

+This is an online multiplayer trivia game application built using react, python, javascript and docker.

 ### Copy the `.env` into the directories
 To run the application please make sure you have postgres credentials ready.
 Take the ```env.sample``` and copy it to the leaderboard_client folder and the server folder.
 You need an ```.env``` file in both the server and leaderboard_client folder.
 Change the name to the ```.env``` and put your credential in the file.